Language: EN

 Search🔴

-When working with an ARRAY{.badge .purple}, the elements are usually reserved in a contiguous area of memory.
+When working with a ARRAY, the elements are generally reserved in a contiguous area of memory.

-When creating the new array, which can occur at compile time or at runtime, the compiler or the interpreter reserves the necessary memory.
+When creating the new array (which can occur at compile time or runtime), the compiler or interpreter reserves the necessary memory.

-The size of an array is fixed.
+We know that the size of an array is fixed.
 On the other hand, the memory size needed to store each element is known by its type.
-So the interpreter, or the compiler, knows how much memory is needed.
+So the interpreter or compiler knows how much memory is needed.

-These operations are very simple, and besides, computers are highly optimized to perform them.
-For that reason arrays are so efficient.
+These operations are very simple, and computers are highly optimized to perform them.
+That’s why arrays are so efficient.